abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

  ```
  Once you’ve typed/pasted this code in your config file, press Esc to stop inserting.
 Then type a colon : and then type wq to write and quit the editor.

-Last, you can create a dummy file for checking that saprk is working or not:
+Last, you can create a dummy file for checking that Spark is working or not:

  ```console
 {"country":"singapur"}